Scalable load balancing in networked systems: A survey of recent advances: Scalability spectrum

-In the large-capacity regime $\lambda(N) = N \lambda$, it can be shown that the probability $\Pi_W(N, \lambda(N))$ of a non-zero waiting time decays exponentially fast in~$N$, and hence so does the mean waiting time.
-In the Halfin-Whitt heavy-traffic regime~\eqref{eq:HW}, the probability $\Pi_W(N, \lambda(N))$ of a non-zero waiting time converges to a finite constant $\Pi_W^*(\beta)$, implying that the mean waiting time of a task is of the order $1 / \sqrt{N}$, and thus vanishes as $N \to \infty$.
+In the fluid regime $\lambda(N) = N \lambda$, it can be shown that the probability $\Pi_W(N, \lambda(N))$ of a non-zero waiting time decays exponentially fast in~$N$, see for instance~\cite{HW81}, and hence so does the mean waiting time.
+The pivotal results in~\cite{HW81} further demonstrate that in the diffusion regime~\eqref{eq:HW}, the probability $\Pi_W(N, \lambda(N))$ of a non-zero waiting time converges to a finite constant $\Pi_W^*(\beta)$.
+This implies that the mean waiting time of is of the order $1 / \sqrt{N}$, and hence vanishes as $N \to \infty$.